Running Training During the Coronavirus Crisis

 What I also consider useful workouts during the base period are steady-state runs.
 Those efforts are run at your marathon race-pace or slightly faster.
 This high-end aerobic workout is typically 30 – 60min in duration.
 You can either do it as a standalone workout or add a few miles at this pace to your easy runs/long runs.
 One or two of those sessions per week are sufficient.

 At the other end of the intensity spectrum are repetitions at or faster than 1500m pace.
 These efforts form the foundation for effective VO2max training at later stages.
 I would argue that most runner’s VO2max is not limited by their capacity to extract and utilize oxygen, but by the limits of their neuromuscular power.
 Speed workouts also improve your running economy.

 In practice, consider 400s at 1500m pace with 3min rest, 200s at 800m pace with 2min rest, and 100s at 400m pace with 1min rest.
 They can be run as a dedicated session or be attached to an easy run.
 In the latter case, you would want to perform them halfway through your easy run when you’re warm but not yet fatigued.
 Twice a week would be ideal to see significant progress.

 In summary: Gradually increase your weekly mileage but omit (or at least reduce) VO2max and lactate threshold workouts.
-High-end aerobic runs at around marathon pace are also useful to establish an aerobic base.
+High-end aerobic runs around marathon pace are also useful for establishing an aerobic base.
 In addition, include speedwork twice a week.
 This twin-base of polarized training will allow you to run faster than ever once ‘middle-paces’ and race-specific intensities are introduced again.